 As both an artist and a globally-minded environmentalist, Ruffalo felt that a film about Bilott’s struggles could represent a convergence of his dedication to his craft and to the environment.

-A longtime advocate on climate change and increasing renewable energy, Ruffalo co-founded Water Defense in March 2011 to raise awareness about energy extraction impact on water and the public health; the following year, he helped launch The Solutions Project as part of his mission to share science, business and culture that demonstrates the feasibility of renewable energy.
+A longtime advocate of climate change and increasing renewable energy, Ruffalo co-founded Water Defense in March 2011 to raise awareness about energy extraction’s impact on water and public health; the following year, he helped launch The Solutions Project as part of his mission to share science, business and culture that demonstrates the feasibility of renewable energy.

 “I just think to be a hero, you are going to face a lot of opposition, and from everywhere, sometimes,” Ruffalo continues.
 “That is a real hero’s journey.
 Plus, it is just great storytelling.
 The more you can layer in those complexities, just the better story it is, and the greater achievement it is when our hero does what he set out to do.”

 At the outset, Rob really believes that corporations are people and in the concept of their self-governance.
 He reasons that this must be some simple oversight.
 What ends up happening is he uncovers this contamination and cover-up, perpetrated by DuPont and spanning 40 years.”